Braided symmetries of $SU_{q,\phi}(2)$ and Podle\'s Spheres: The algebra

-\begin{thm}\textsc{\cite{arek}} Let $H$ be an Hopf algebra, and $\chi: H \rightarrow \fC[z, z^{-1}]$ Hopf algebra homomorphism.
-If $H$ has a countable basis of homogeneous elements, then it can be deformed into braided Hopf algebra with new actions defined in this basis as follows:
+\begin{thm} \cite[Theorems 2.13, 2.14]{arek} Let $H$ be an Hopf algebra, $\chi: H \rightarrow \fC[z, z^{-1}]$ a Hopf algebra homomorphism and $\phi \in [0, 2 \pi)$ an arbitrary phase.
+If $H$ has a countable basis of homogeneous elements, then it can be deformed into braided Hopf algebra with new actions defined in this homogeneous basis as follows

 \end{thm}